Want to increase your digestive fire and improve vitality? Read on…

 The three pillars of life in Ayurveda consist of proper management of sleep, proper management of digestion, and proper management of sexual energy and the senses.
 If all three are balanced then ‘a full life that is not cut short by disease’ is guaranteed. – Charaka Samhita Sutra Sthana 11/35

-All treatment program’s within Ayurveda will begin by looking at these three things first, and Ayurveda emphasises a daily routine incorporating the management of these three areas so that the body is able to prevent disease, stay healthy, and be bursting with energy and vitality.
+All treatment program’s within Ayurveda will begin by looking at these three areas first.
+Managing these things with a daily routine is considered to prevent disease, stay healthy, and be bursting with energy and vitality.

 Ayurveda uses the metaphor that digestion is like a fire, and there are certain things we should practice with our eating habits to make sure our digestive fire (Agni) is working at its best.

-Ayurveda says that good health begins with good digestion, and if we have poor digestion it can lead to a whole host of unpleasant symptoms including constipation, bloating, wind, and heartburn, this then leaves a person feeling lethargic and with an overall lack of energy, and if left unchecked can lead to more serious health problems.
+Ayurveda says that good health begins with good digestion, and if we have poor digestion it can lead to a whole host of unpleasant symptoms including constipation, bloating wind, and heartburn.

-In order to combat those unpleasant symptoms, get the most out of your digestion, and maximise your energy and vitality follow these top tips to keep your digestive fire (Agni) strong and healthy.
+To combat those unpleasant symptoms, get the most out of your digestion, maximise your energy and, keep your digestive fire (Agni) strong and healthy follow these top tips.

 1. Eat according to your constitution

 Ayurveda is all about balance, and the rule is that ‘like increases like’.

 If your dosha is predominantly Pitta (which is mostly fire element) and eat lots of chilies and hot food, this will increase your pitta and cause your system to be unbalanced.

 Over time if this is not addressed then disease and illness can occur in the body and mind.
 Eating within our constitution minimises the risk of becoming unbalanced therefore keeping us feeling our best.